 The Natural Environment Study establishes a Biological Study Area for the project.
 The Biological Study Area is the area investigated for biological resources and includes areas that may be directly, indirectly, temporarily, or permanently impacted by project construction and construction-related activities.
 The Biological Study Area also includes some adjoining habitats to ensure adequate area has been investigated for potential impacts as a result of the project.
-For this project, the Biological Study Area is the overall project footprint, which includes each separate culvert work site, electrical installations, paving locations and staging/access areas that are proposed along the 8.4-mile stretch of State Route 1 within the project limits.
-There are 52 separate project work sites within the Biological Study Area.
+[The following text has been changed since the draft environmental document was circulated.]
+For this project, the Biological Study Area is the overall project footprint, which includes each separate culvert work site, electrical installations, paving locations and staging/access areas along the 8.4-mile stretch of State Route 1 within the project limits.
+There are 46 separate project work sites within the Biological Study Area (revised from 52 locations in the draft environmental document).

-The Biological Study Area occurs along State Route 1 along the Santa Cruz coast, from post mile R101.5 in Monterey County to post mile R7.9 in Santa Cruz County.
+The Biological Study Area occurs along State Route 1 along the Santa Cruz coast, from post mile 101.5 in Monterey County to post mile 7.9 in Santa Cruz County.
 The Biological Study Area is situated amongst coastal terraces, sloughs, and steep hillsides.
 Several watersheds cross the Biological Study Area, and most of the associated streams and drainages connect with the Pacific Ocean.
 No tidally influenced or brackish areas are present within the Biological Study Area.